DerDu/MOC-Framework/README.md

 	- Case 2: it uses an Extension

 Extension (BSD)
+	- Case 1: it contains the code itself
+	- Case 2: it uses 3PS
 		- Loads and initializes the 3PS
 		- Provides the 3PS functionality to the Module
 		- Contains (File-System):
 			- Folder: "3rdParty" (>3PS-License<)
 				- Contains the complete and unmodified (AS IS) 3rd party application (including source code, if any)
 			- File: "Instance.php"
 				- A minimal interface (BSD) to load/boot/close the 3PS

 ### Used 3rd party software